henryzhongsc/gnn_editing/README.md

 > This is the official implementation for our ICML 2024 SEED-GNN paper ([OpenReview](https://openreview.net/forum?id=rIc9adYbH2)).

-Should you need to cite this work or find our codebase useful, here's the BibTex:
+Should you need to cite this work or find our codebase useful, here's the BibTeX:

 ```
 @inproceedings{zhong_le2024gnns_editing,